Code141/npmC141/README.md

 # npmC141
 C141's Personal React components utilities.
 Smalls, fasts, do only what they must, nothing less, nothing more.
 Can enjoyly work separatly, together, or separatly, or together.
+Feel free to Create issues if you find a bug, need something be implemented, or you'v got an idea.

 ### Print
 Take any variable in argument (`Array`, `Object`, `String`, `Number`, or nested composition of each...)